 Standard Chartered PLC Group's operational risk management procedures and processes are integral components of the broader Risk Management Framework and is approved and adopted by the Board for local adoption.
 Operational risks are managed through an end to end process of plan, inform, control, originate, optimize and communicate.
 This six inter-dependent risk management process is performed at all levels across the Group and country level, and is the foundation of the risk management approach.
 Once identified, risks are assessed against standard criteria to determine their significance and the degree of risk mitigation effort required to reduce the exposure to acceptable levels.
-The Bank's operational risk management approach serves to continually improve the Bank's ability to anticipate all material risks and to increase our ability to demonstrate, with a high degree of confidence, that those material risks are well controlled.
+The Bank's operational risks and to increase our ability to demonstrate, with a high degree of confidence, that those material risks are well controlled.
 Risk mitigation plans are overseen by the appropriate local and Standard Chartered PLC Group's governance committee.